osg-htc/docs/docs/common/registration.md

             https://github.com/opensciencegrid/topology/new/master?filename=topology/University of Wisconsin/CHTC/CHTC-Slurm-HPC.yaml

+    !!! note ""You're editing a file in a project you don't have write access to.""
+        If you see this message in the GitHub file editor, this is normal and it is because you do not have direct write access to the OSG copy of the topology data, which is why you are creating a pull request.

 1. Make changes with the [GitHub file editor](https://help.github.com/articles/editing-files-in-your-repository/) using the [resource group template](https://github.com/opensciencegrid/topology/blob/master/template-resourcegroup.yaml) as a guide.

-    !!! note
-        Make sure the info you add matches the formatting and indentation of the template file.
+   If you are modifying pre-existing entries, make sure that the formatting and indentation of the modified entry does not change.
-        In particular, make sure no additional indentation gets added when pasting in the new data.

 1. Submit your changes as a pull request, providing a descriptive commit message.
 For example: